If my memory serves me correctly, it was May 1981.

 "I'm still your friend, stupid," she rubbed my shoulder.
 "In parts of Turkey, some families don't have a home and live on the streets.
 People like them would do anything to live in a house like yours.
 Be grateful because it could be worse."

 "I thought she told you already, so I never said anything.
-She was offered a job in El Salvador, where she helped other nurses at a church run by American Missionary nurses.
-Right then, Leonard's phone rang in the kitchen.
-He excused himself to answer it, and when he came back, he handed the phone to me.
+She was offered a job in El Salvador, where she helped other nurses at a church run by American Missionary nurses," Right then, Leonard's phone rang in the kitchen.
+He excused himself to answer it, and when he returned, he handed me the phone.
 "It's Romy."

 "Hey there," I smiled even though she couldn't see it.
 "Leonard tells me there's some stuff going on with you?"